jekuer/php-microsite-boilerplate/README.md

 ## Changelog

+-   1.4.0: Bug fixes, Docker compose template, sitemap generator update, and intelligent redirect for multilanguage use
 -   1.3.5: Bug fixes.
 -   1.3.4: Option to add last udpdate to sitemap via Directus.
 -   1.3.3: Optimization of redirect feature and Directus caching.